On Supervision – a blog for Practitioners

 Hawkins and Shohet draw together the qualities of a good supervisor as follows: ‘empathy, understanding, unconditional positive regard, congruence, genuineness (Rogers 1957), warmth and self-disclosure (Coche 1977), flexibility, concern, attention, investment, curiosity and openness (Albott 1984; Aldridge 1982; Gittermann and Millier 1977; Hess 1980.)

 I use the various definitions and recommendations from the different modalities on the basis that they work, suit my style of relating, suit the environment in which I find myself and all are there ultimately to promote healing in the client via their encounter with their counsellor, my supervisee.

 The difference between Supervision and Therapy

 Supervision uses the same set of skills as client work, but the supervisor must be clear about how it is different in content, focus and boundaries.
-The supervisory relationship is more collaborative, more of a partnership, more equal, depending upon the needs of the supervisee.
+The supervisory relationship is more collaborative, more of a partnership, more equal, depending upon the needs of the supervisee and their clients.

 Therapy is a place where social limitations are removed, we nudge the client forward, challenging them, supporting them and taking them to a place they have not been or do not know how to get to.
 This in turn is reflected in the supervision process where the supervisee is challenged to better serve the client.
 In therapy we ask our client, are we talking about the right thing?
 In supervision we ask the supervisee what is it that this client wants from counselling?
 We hold this in mind.